4 Ways to Increase Your Cyber Security Defenses

 3. Implement Advanced Security Protections - Now!

-AI is integrated in modern cyber security tools, making them faster and better at doing what they do than the generation before them.
-For example, upgrading your firewall to the latest version can give you Threat Detection and Response (TDR) capability.
-TDR enables you to detect and stop network intruders before they can do harm.
+AI is integrated into modern cyber security tools, making them faster and better at doing what they do than the generation before them.
+For example, upgrading your firewall to the latest version can give you Endpoint Detection and Response (EDR) capability.
+EDR enables you to detect and stop network intruders before they can do harm.

 Microsoft 365 continues to increase the security features in its products, like adding the ability to flag external emails.
 This helps people identify potential phishing emails -- it may look like it’s from your CEO, but the “External email” warning tells people that it didn’t actually come from inside your company.